 At 35 weeks, I went into labor for 26 hours.
 The labor stalled, and I was able to keep our son in utero for another week and two days.
 When he was born, 4 weeks early, we were incredibly blessed to have a healthy baby with no major health issues.
 Myself, on the other hand, descended rapidly into a scary spiral of health issues.

 The day we were to be discharged from the hospital, they noted my blood pressure was very high, bordering on dangerous.
 I was again shrugged off and sent home.
 It was only during a routine check three days later, I was readmitted to the hospital and told I was bordering on seizure-inducing blood pressure numbers.
 I was finally diagnosed with preeclampsia, postpartum.
 I felt sick, weak and like I was unable be the mother to my newborn that I had envisioned in the previous 9 months.
-Our little family was filled with fear as my medicines were failing to lower my blood pressure and my blood tests began to show signs of liver failure.
-I could hear the blood slamming through my head and my skin was crawling from the medications, i could barely sit up to hold my precious child.
-All of this, adding guilt to the fear that I would not live to see my son grow up.
+Our little family was filled with fear as my medicines were failing to lower my blood pressure and my blood tests began to show signs of HELLP syndrome.

 After 2 weeks of being in and out of the hospital, home blood pressure checks and true fear, I was home and medicated.
-I was still unwell and dealing with the lasting mental damage that having such unexpected trauma can cause.
-Truly, I am still dealing with the trauma and the fact that my body will never be able to have another child.
-The mental anguish that comes with this disease is just as important as the physical.
+I was still unwell and dealing with the lasting mental anguish that having such unexpected trauma can cause.

-I was medicated for 2 months before my blood pressure was low enough to ween off medication.
+I was medicated for 3 months before my blood pressure was low enough to ween off medication.
 It still has never returned to my normal state and I will forever have the permanent blood vessel damage from the extreme blood pressure.
-I have frequent episodes of strange heart flutters and dizziness, and a slew of other strange things my body never used to do.
 But I am alive, my son is alive.
 We are more blessed then I could ever ask for.
 This is why we walk. we walk for all of the families who lost someone, who didn't have the outcome that we did.
-My heart breaks for all of the people who are ignored or brushed off by doctors or nurses who are ill-educated about this common and yet deadly disease.

 If we can spread the word, raise money, and save just one life, it will all be worth it.